mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 nothing # hide
 ```

 This function attempts to restore observability using pseudo-measurements.
-As a result, the `Pseudo 2` measurement restores observability, and this measurement is added to the device variable, which holds actual measurements:
+As a result, the `Pseudo-Wattmeter 2` measurement restores observability, and this measurement is added to the device variable, which holds actual measurements:
 ```@repl DCSEObservabilityAnalysis
 device.wattmeter.label
 nothing # hide